Internet access: Pricing and spending

 Broadband affordability in 2011This map presents an overview of broadband affordability, as the relationship between average yearly income per capita and the cost of a broadband subscription (data referring to 2011).
 Source: Information Geographies at the Oxford Internet Institute.

 Internet access is limited by the relation between pricing and available resources to spend.
 Regarding the latter, it is estimated that 40% of the world's population has less than US$20 per year available to spend on information and communications technology (ICT).
 In Mexico, the poorest 30% of the society spend an estimated US$35 per year (US$3 per month) and in Brazil, the poorest 22% of the population merely has US$9 per year to spend on ICT (US$0.75 per month).
 From Latin America, it is known that the borderline between ICT as a necessity good and ICT as a luxury good is roughly around the "magical number" of US$10 per person per month, or US$120 per year.
-This is the amount of ICT spending people esteem to be a basic necessity.
-Current Internet access prices exceed the available resources by large in many countries.
+This is the amount of ICT spending people consider to be a basic necessity.
+Current Internet access prices exceed the available resources by a large margin in many countries.

-Dial-up users pay the costs for making local or long-distance phone calls, usually pay a monthly subscription fee, and may be subject to additional per minute or traffic based charges, and connect time limits by their ISP.
+Dial-up users pay the costs for making local or long-distance phone calls, usually pay a monthly subscription fee, and may be subject to additional per-minute or traffic-based charges, and time limits on connect time by their ISP.
 Though less common today than in the past, some dial-up access is offered for "free" in return for watching banner ads as part of the dial-up service.
 NetZero, BlueLight, Juno, Freenet (NZ), and Free-nets are examples of services providing free access.
 Some Wireless community networks continue the tradition of providing free Internet access.

-Fixed broadband Internet access is often sold under an "unlimited" or flat rate pricing model, with price determined by the maximum data rate chosen by the customer, rather than a per minute or traffic based charge.
-Per minute and traffic based charges and traffic caps are common for mobile broadband Internet access.
+Fixed broadband Internet access is often sold under an "unlimited" or flat rate pricing model, with price determined by the maximum data rate chosen by the customer, rather than a per-minute or traffic-based charge.
+Per-minute and traffic-based charges and traffic caps are common for mobile broadband Internet access.